Info Agency Main Banner Content

 The Indiana State Board of Animal Health (BOAH) is the state agency responsible for animal health emergencies and situational disasters involving both pets and livestock.
 BOAH is also the primary coordinating agency for Emergency Support Function 11-Agriculture and Natural Resources.
 In this role, BOAH is responsible for coordinating the activities of other state agencies to ensure a unified response to disasters that require activation of the State Emergency Operations Center.

 Preparing for animal emergencies and disasters requires a continuous cycle of planning, training and exercise activities.
-BOAH works very closely with the Indiana State Department of Agriculture, Indiana Department of Natural Resources, Indiana Department of Health, USDA-APHIS, Veterinary Services, district and county emergency planning and response organizations, and other partner agencies and stakeholders to develop plans for responding to animal emergencies.
+BOAH works very closely with the Indiana State Department of Agriculture; Indiana Department of Natural Resources; Indiana State Department of Health; USDA-APHIS, Veterinary Services; district and county emergency planning and response organizations; and other partner agencies and stakeholders to develop plans for responding to animal emergencies.

 Learn more about disaster preparedness in Indiana at: www.in.gov/boah/2435.htm.

 The Animal Issues in Disasters course is a one-day course taught by the Indiana State Board of Animal Health staff to train local officials, first responders and potential volunteers about planning and response for animals during disasters.

 Learn more at: www.in.gov/boah/2856.htm

 BOAH uses the concepts and principles of the National Incident Management System (NIMS) to manage emergencies from preparedness to recovery.
 NIMS was established by the Department of Homeland Security in 2004 to enable responders at all jurisdictional levels and across all disciplines to work together more effectively and efficiently.